GouthamHM/behaviorlogging/README.md

 # Behavior Logging
-Web app built using Express and Node which logs user behavior and presents social visualizations.
+Chrome extension and web app built using Express and Node which logs user behavior in Stackoverflow website and presents social visualizations.
 Instructions to satart the app.
 1. Starting Server
   ->. $ cd server